Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Raiders stats and trends

-- So far this season, the Raiders have been installed as underdogs by a 2.5-point margin or more four times and are 3-1 ATS in those games.
+- The Raiders have an ATS record of 3-1 in their four games as an underdog of 3 points or more this season.

-- Las Vegas' games this year have hit the over four times in eight opportunities (50%).
+- Las Vegas' games this year have gone over the total in four out of eight opportunities (50%).

-- The Raiders put up 24.5 points per game, comparable to the 25.2 the Chiefs give up.
+- The Raiders score 24.5 points per game, comparable to the 25.2 the Chiefs give up.

-- Las Vegas is 4-1 against the spread and 5-0 overall when the team scores more than 25.2 points.
+- Las Vegas is 4-1 against the spread and 5-0 overall when the team records more than 25.2 points.

 - This season the Raiders have eight turnovers, two fewer than the Chiefs have takeaways (10).